Österreichische Galerie Belvedere: History

 In 1955, after years of rebuilding and renovation, the Upper Belvedere was reopened to the public, showing works by Gustav Klimt, Egon Schiele, Oskar Kokoschka, and other major Austrian artists.
 In the years after the Second World War, there were many acquisitions and the museum was expanded and modernized.
-The Österreichische Galerie Belvedere is today one of the Austrian Federal Museums (Bundesmuseen) and since 2000 has been a vollrechtsfähige "wissenschaftliche Anstalt" (a legally independent public research/scientific institution).
+The Österreichische Galerie Belvedere is today one of the Austrian Federal Museums (Bundesmuseen) and since 2000 has been a legally independent public research/scientific institution (vollrechtsfähige "wissenschaftliche Anstalt).

 Agnes Husslein, formerly director of the Salzburg Rupertinum and the Museum der Moderne on the Mönchsberg, was director of the Belvedere between 2007 and 2016.
-She has positioned the Belvedere as a museum of Austrian art in an international context.
+She helped to position the Belvedere as a museum of Austrian art in an international context.
+Stella Rollig who served as Austrian Federal Curator for the Fine Arts from 1994 to 1996, is currently the general director of the Belvedere since 2017.
+She and Christian Humer edited a book translated into English from the original German, celebrating 300 years of the museum and its collection in 2023.

 Following extensive adaptation and remodelling, the highlights of the collections of medieval and Baroque art (previously in the Lower Belvedere) have been placed on display at the Upper Belvedere since spring 2008.
-For the first time, the entire scope of the permanent collection, from the Middle Ages to the mid-twentieth century, can now be seen under one roof.
+For the first time, the entire scope of the permanent collection, from the Middle Ages to the mid-twentieth century, is possible to see under one roof.
 The adapted rooms in the Lower Belvedere and Orangery now provide space for temporary exhibitions.
-Moreover, a study collection of the medieval holdings was set up in the former Palace Stables.
-The permanent collections were redisplayed in 2011.

-Visitor numbers have been increasing steadily during the years of Husslein's directorship and, in 2012, they surpassed the one million mark for the first time (1,088,000 visitors).